alemures/fast-validator/README.md

 # fast-validator
 An extremely fast and Joi like data validator.
-It shares the Joi schema creation syntax and tries to get the maximum performance sacrificing descriptive error logs.
+It shares the Joi schema creation syntax but it's much, much faster.

 #### Install
 ```